LaszloFeher-XP/XP-Farm_MineSweeper/README.md

  - When takeSteps
  - Then return `the land is cleared!
 GOOD JOB!`

+### User story 4. - Clear the board recursively
+As a user
+I want to clear the board with steps
+So that check if board is cleared with recursion

+#### Scenarios

+#### 4.11
+ - Given 1 bomb on 0,0
+ - When takeStep to 2,2
+ - Then recursive check to fields have 0 bombs 0,2 1,2

 # Setting up the environment

 ## To install dependencies